zxtres/cores/zxspectrum/exp28/README.md

 -   Easter egg (!!) restored for A100T and A200T versions (A35T took all the available memory so we couldn't keep the easter egg code in it)
     -   Wait!
 You don't know about the ZXUNO easter egg?
 Just ask ;)
 -   Current issues
-    -   RTC module doesn't seem to work, although it could be just my unit.
     -   No sound through DisplayPort yet :(

 ## Version 280723 First public version for ZXTRES platform.
 Features: